How to Teach English Online From Home (or Anywhere)

 Once you’re set with your credentials, you can get started with your job search!

-How to get an online teaching job working for a company
+How to get an online teaching job working with a company

-If you plan to teach English online from home with a company (where most online teachers start out), online portals like the Bridge Job Board are constantly posting new positions.
-You can easily search for online teaching positions that match your qualifications and experience and meet your expectations as far as salary and schedule.
+If you plan to teach English online from home with a company (where most online teachers start out), online portals like the Bridge Job Board are a good place to start.
+You can easily search for online teaching positions that match your qualifications and experience.
+Do your research and know what your requirements for salary and schedule are.
+Knowing your worth is a vital step to success.

 Of course, it’s a good idea to also update your online teacher resume, and some companies may also require you to send in an application video.
 If you complete the Bridge Practicum in Teaching English Online, you’ll have plenty of recorded teaching demos to choose from!